 6. Choose the location you would like to copy the selected files to.

-- How to connect and transfer video from PC to Galaxy Tab with Kies
+- How to transfer music and video files to Galaxy Note 3?

 The Kies air application is a device management suite that allows you to manage the content and personal information stored on your mobile device.
 The application creates a wireless connection between your device and any computer that has a web browser, making management easier and more accessible.